helgoboss/helgobox/doc/user-guide.md

 Now you just have to set *Auto-load preset* to *Depending on focused FX* and ReaLearn will activate your "Vital" preset whenever Vital VSTi plug-in has focus.
 If you want this in all projects without having to add ReaLearn to each project manually, add a dedicated ReaLearn instance to REAPER's monitoring FX chain (REAPER → View → Monitoring FX).

+**Attention:** "Auto-load preset" currently doesn't work when focusing FX which is located on the monitoring FX chain itself!

 ## FAQ